 Les Levine, regarded as the founder of Media Art, has made 13 new photographic works of children during the conflict in Northern Ireland.
 Entitled Resurrection, 1972-2016, this new work has been recently donated to the IMMA Collection.
 Resurrection is a reconsideration of an earlier work The Troubles: An Artist’s Document of Ulster, a suite of 80 photographs Levine took in 1972, which are also in the IMMA Collection.

-This group exhibition features works by Bassam Al-Sabah, Geta Brătescu, Barrie Cooke, Nalini Malani, Caroline McCarthy, Dennis Oppenheim, Mary Farl Powers, Betsabeé Romero and Richard Wentworth.
+These three displays will be shown alongside A Fiction Close to Reality a group exhibition featuring a selection of key works from the IMMA Collection by Nalini Malani, Caroline McCarthy, Dennis Oppenheim, Mary Farl Powers, Betsabeé Romero and Richard Wentworth, alongside loaned works by Bassam Al-Sabah and Geta Brătescu.
 Through various mediums the artists explore cycles of life and death, migration, materialisation and the erosion of materiality.

 Later in the spring a group exhibition of emerging Irish and international artists addresses some of the broader concerns of Generation Y. Entitled A Vague Anxiety artists include Marie Farrington, Saidhbhín Gibson, Helio Léon, Brian Teeling and Susanne Wawra amongst others.